mauriciosoares/dss-ast/README.md

 # DSS with AST

 My goal here is to show a possibility of implementing the cool [DSS](https://github.com/guisouza/dss) project using [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+And not to reimplement DSS itself.

 It makes things WAY easier, and you don't have to deal with crazy ass regexes (because someone already did it for you).